-Remove the Quorn roast from the vacuum packaging and combine the Apple sauce with the sage and onion stuffing, before encasing the entire Roast in a blanket of stuffing.
+Remove the Quorn roast from the vacuum packaging and cover the entire Roast in a blanket of stuffing.
 Make sure the stuffing is stuck and moulded to the roast securely.

 Next, wrap the veggie bacon around the roast – you may need to use cocktail sticks to secure the Bacon properly.
 But, make sure the sticks have been soaked in water first, as they may catch fire in the ovenNow, chop the veggies and add them to the tray, as well as the herbs, wine, salt and water (into the bottom of a baking tray) place the Roast on top of the veggies and then cover the baking tray with foil before placing it in the oven for 20 minutes to cook.
 After this time, remove the foil and cook for another 10 minutes.

 When the roast has cooked, the stock you added to the bottom of the baking tray, should have steamed your roast and left it moist with added flavour.